CodeEagle/CodableStoreKit/README.md

 <p align="center">
 CodableStoreKit is a lightweight Codable Persistence Framework for iOS, macOS, watchOS and tvOS.
 <br/>
-It allows you to simply persist, retrieve and observe your Codable structs and classes.
+It allows you to simply save, update, remove, retrieve and observe your Codable structs and classes.
 </p>

 ## Features